basicmi/AI-Chip/README.md

 > Mobileye is currently developing its fifth generation SoC, the [EyeQ®5](https://www.mobileye.com/our-technology/evolution-eyeq-chip/), to act as the vision central computer performing sensor fusion for Fully Autonomous Driving (Level 5) vehicles that will hit the road in 2020.
 To meet power consumption and performance targets, EyeQ® SoCs are designed in most advanced VLSI process technology nodes – down to 7nm FinFET in the 5th generation.

 <div align="center"><h3>Movidius</h3></div>
-[Movidius VPU](https://www.movidius.com/technology) is basicly an array of vector processor.
+[Movidius VPU](https://www.movidius.com/technology) is basicly an array of vector processor.<br><br>
+[Myriad™ X](https://www.movidius.com/myriadx) is the first VPU to feature the Neural Compute Engine - a dedicated hardware accelerator for running on-device deep neural network applications.
+Interfacing directly with other key components via the intelligent memory fabric, the Neural Compute Engine is able to deliver industry leading performance per Watt without encountering common data flow bottlenecks encountered by other architectures.

 <div align="center"><h3>FPGA</h3></div>
 Intel [FPGA OpenCL](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html) and [Solutions](https://www.altera.com/solutions/technology/artificial-intelligence/solutions.html).